-- O6 To allow buildings to be designed and sited to relate to the topography with minimal cut and fill. - O7 To minimise excessive excavation. - O8 To limit damage to Council infrastructure, such as roads, from truck movements. - O9 To restrict energy expenditure associated with excavation and traffic emissions from truck movements. - O10 To ensure the cumulative impacts of excavation does not adversely impact land stabilisation, ground water flows and vegetation. - O11 To minimise structural risks to adjoining structures. - O12 To minimise noise, vibration, dust and other amenity impacts to adjoining and adjacent properties.
+- 06 To allow buildings to be designed and sited to relate to the topography with minimal cut and fill. - 07 - 80 - To restrict energy expenditure associated with excavation and traffic emissions from truck movements.

+To ensure the cumulative impacts of excavation does not stabilisation, ground water flows and traffic emissions from truck movements.
+09 - O10 To ensure the cumulative impacts of excavation does not adversely impact land - O11 To minimise structural risks to adjoining structures. - O12 To minimise noise, vibration, dust and other amenity impacts to adjuning and adjacent properties.